saleor/saleor-docs/docs/api-reference.md

 <td valign="top">[<a href="#taxtype">TaxType</a>]</td>
 <td>

-List of all tax rates available from tax gateway
+List of all tax rates available from tax gateway.

 </td>
 </tr>